ccnmtl/case-consortium/content/case/case_33.md

   \ case.</strong></p><p>Teaching Note</p><p><b>Topics: </b>digital media; crisis\
   \ reporting</p><p><b><i>Faculty</i></b><i>: You will have an opportunity to review\
+  \ the video case once you have registered. </i></p>" "description_clean": !!python/unicode "CSJ-09-0013.0This text+video case asks students\
+  \ to engage in a difficult calculus: report on deadline about a disaster when the\
+  \ causes are unclear.
+On November 12, 2001, two months and a day after the terrorist\
+  \ attacks of September 11, American Airlines Flight 587 leaving Kennedy Airport\
+  \ went down in Far Rockaway, Queens, New York.This is a video case.Teaching NoteTopics:\
+  \ digital media; crisis reportingFaculty: You will have an opportunity to review\
-  \ the video case once you have registered. </i></p>" "epologue": ""
+  \ the video case once you have registered. " "epologue": ""
 "faculty_notes": ""
 "faculty_only": ""